Floquet breathers in a modulated nonlinear lattice: Breathers with time modulation and

-We consider the nonlinear dynamical system \eqref{eq:nonlinearscaled} with two main cases, $\wb=\Omega/n_T$ ($T\bre=n_T T_m$), and $\wb=n_T\Omega$ ($T\bre=T_m/n_T$), $n_T$ an integer.
-The first one correspond to time crystals\,\cite{yao2018,wilczek2019}, while the latter has no specific name.
-Although, according to the deduction in Sec.~\ref{sec:theory_ILM}, fractional frequencies are also possible, we will not consider them in this article.
-A condition for proper time crystals is the no production of entropy, which happens here as the energy is repeated after $T_b$ with no energy dissipation as shown in Fig.\,\ref{fig_floquetextended}.
+We consider the nonlinear dynamical system \eqref{eq:nonlinearscaled} initially for the cases $\wb=\Omega/n_T$ ($T\bre=n_T T_\text{m}$), and $\wb=n_T\Omega$ ($T\bre=T_\text{m}/n_T$), $n_T$ an integer.
+The first one corresponds to the well known phenomenon of period doubling, tripling, etc., while the latter correspond to a breather that oscillates several times faster than the modulation.
+According to the deduction in Sec.~\ref{sec:theory_ILM}, fractional frequencies are also possible, and we will consider them in Sec.\,\ref{sec:frequencydependence} for different breather frequencies.
+There is no dissipation of energy, but as the system is parametrically forced, the energy is conserved only at discrete times separated by the larger of the two periods, the breather period $T_\text{b}$ and the modulating one $T_m$.
+This is shown in Fig.\,\ref{fig_o2wb_profile} for $T_\text{b}=2T_m$.